Our Consultancy Service

 Outcome: Launch of the handmade Chiang Mai online resource showcasing the region’s craft industry.

-“We have worked with Cockpit Arts on a number of international conferences and consultancy projects in Russia, Thailand and Vietnam, where they have shared their entrepreneurial approach to supporting the designer-maker community in London.
+“We have worked with Cockpit Arts on a number of international conferences and consultancy projects in Russia, Thailand and Vietnam, where they have shared their entrepreneurial approach to supporting the maker community in London.
 We have always found the team incredibly knowledgeable and professional, and there has been great interest in their work and in further collaboration from our partners overseas.”

 – Claire DeBraekeleer, Programme Manager, Creative & Cultural Economy, British Council